Who should take this certificate?

 - Capstone project or class in area of specialization

-- Two required courses in area of specialization
+- One required course in area of specialization

 - In addition to required courses, students will have the opportunity to choose additional units from a list of business elective courses as determined by the business department.

 Note: Courses are subject to change without notice.
 For course descriptions, please click here.

 There are no final application deadlines to apply for these programs, but all programs close when they are full.
 Applications are reviewed on a first-come, first-serve basis until all seats available are taken by the most qualified applicants.

 - Monday – Friday, occasional Saturdays